PaulLeRoux142/TorBlockRedirect/README.md

 ## Features

 - **Block Tor Requests**: The plugin blocks incoming requests from the Tor network.
-- **Redirect to Onion Site**: If the `OnionHostname` configuration is set, requests from Tor users will be redirected to the specified `.onion` domain.
+- **Redirect to Onion Site**: If the `RedirectHostname` configuration is set, requests from Tor users will be redirected to this `.onion` site.
 - **IPv6 Support**: The plugin now supports both IPv4 and IPv6 addresses when identifying and blocking Tor exit node IPs.
+- **Save Original URL Path**: The plugin allows saving the original request URL path when redirecting Tor users to the `.onion` site, if `RedirectSavePath` is set to `true`.

 ### Examples

-You can also see a working example docker-compose.yml in the examples directory, which loads the plugin in local mode.
+You can also see a working example `docker-compose.yml` in the `examples` directory, which loads the plugin in local mode.
 ```
 ./examples/docker-compose.yml
 ```